tomojitakasu/PocketSDR/doc/command_ref.md

 <div class="pagebreak"></div>
 <a id="sec-pocket_dump"></a>

-## pocket_dump - Capture digital IF data from Pocket SDR FE
+## pocket_dump - Capture digital IF data from Pocket SDR FE or SoapySDR device

 ---
 <br>